thecodingmachine/best-practices/php/error_handling.md

 }
 ```

 Please note that your class does not need to contain any code.
-It just needs to extend the exception class.
+It just needs to extend the `Exception` class.

 Now, your code looks like this: